-This section outlines treatments that are the standard of care (the best proven treatments available) for these specific types of cancer.
+This section tells you the treatments that are the standard of care for these types of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-Oral and oropharyngeal cancer can often be cured, especially if the cancer is found in an early stage.
+Oral and oropharyngeal cancer can often be cured, especially if the cancer is found at an early stage.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, such as how the person feels, looks, talks, eats, and breathes.

 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-The most common surgical procedures for oral and oropharyngeal cancer include:
+The most common surgical procedures for the removal of oral and oropharyngeal cancer include: